timescale/docs/timescaledb/getting-started/query-data.md

 ## Basic SQL queries
 ### Select all stock data from the last day.

-   This query uses the [`WHERE`][clause-expressions] clause to only show results with a timestamp within the last day.
+   This query uses the [`WHERE`][clause-expressions] clause to only show results for timestamps within the last day.

    ```sql
    SELECT * from stocks_real_time srt